Client Health Technology Provider

 TXM facilitated a discussion with the project steering committee which included management stakeholders, IT Helpdesk Services and all of the User Care Teams.
 This approach was used in order to gain agreement in defining the problem and improvement objectives necessary for the IT Help Desk Services.
 2 core value streams were selected these include mobile plan and non-standard hardware.

-A detailed action plan was developed covering the steps needed by Our client to implement the new processes and address the key problems.
-These action plans presented in a Toyota A3 one-page plan format.
+A detailed action plan was developed covering the steps needed by 0ur client to implement the new processes and address the key problems.
+These action plans presented in the A3 one-page plan format.
 These outlined specific improvement activities required to achieve the future state.

 After the VSM workshop, TXM coached the Our client teams around 3 months to implement their A3 plans.
 TXM also coached the teams to use daily problems solving to find and fix the root causes of everyday service delivery issues.
 This approach meant that major issues were addressed through A3 problem solving and at the same time the teams addressed the root causes of minor service issues as they occurred.